Raynes/laser/README.md

 "<html><head></head><body><p>foo</p><p id=\"hi\">bar</p><div><p class=\"meow\">omg</p></div></body></html>"
 ```

 There are a bunch of combinators.
-Take a look at the API documentation or code
+Take a look at the [API reference](http://raynes.github.com/laser/) or code
 for a full list.

 ### Selectors and transformers.